Micrurus nigrocinctus: Venom

 The Central American coral snake's venom contains a strong neurotoxin, causing neuromuscular dysfunction.
-Its LD50 is 0.3 mg/kg (IV), 1.7 mg/kg (SC) and 0.4 mg/kg(IP), the venom yield is 8 mg.
+Its LD50 is 0.3 mg/kg (IV), 1.7 mg/kg (SC) and 0.4 mg/kg(IP), the average venom yield is 8 mg.
+However, the maximum recorded venom yield is 20 mg, which is approximately four times the estimated lethal dose of 4–6 mg for an adult human.

 Subspecies

-There are six (seven) recognized subspecies of Micrurus nigrocinctus:
+There are five subspecies of Micrurus nigrocinctus that are recognized as being valid, including the nominotypical subspecies.